 Most residential properties (dwellings) are owned directly by individuals.
-But in some cases a dwelling may be owned by a company (a corporate partner or other collective investment vehicle).
+But in some cases a dwelling may be owned by a company, a partnership with a corporate member or other collective investment vehicle.
 In these circumstances the dwelling is said to be 'enveloped' because the ownership sits within a corporate 'wrapper' or 'envelope'.

 ATED is a tax payable by companies on high value residential property (a dwelling).
-It came into effect from 1 April 2013 and will be payable each year.
+It came into effect from 1 April 2013 and is payable each year.

 You'll need to complete an ATED Tax Return for your property if all of the following apply: